KnpLabs/php-github-api/README.markdown

     // create a custom User API
     class myGitHubApiUser extends phpGitHubApiUser
     {
-      // override things
+      // overwrite things
     }

-    $github->setApi('user', new myGitHubApiUser());
+    $github->setApi('user', new myGitHubApiUser($github));

 ## Run test suite

 All code is fully unit tested.
-To run tests on your server, from a CLI, run
+To run tests on your machine, from a CLI, run

     php /path/to/php-github-api/prove.php